Can European shuttle diplomacy avert war in Ukraine?

 Boris Johnson sets out to prove himself and ‘Global Britain’

-Britain’s departure from the European Union has made it harder for it to lay claim on the title of leader of Europe.
-But that didn’t stop Johnson from boasting that he and his government are “bringing the West together” on Ukraine.
+The departure of Britain from the European Union has made it harder for the country to claim the title of leader of Europe.
+But that didn’t stop Johnson from boasting that he and his government were “bringing the West together” on Ukraine.

-Britain is undoubtedly playing an outsize role in military support.
+Britain undoubtedly plays an outsize role in military support for Ukraine.
 It has supplied 2,000 antitank weapons, provided training for 22,000 Ukrainian soldiers and committed $110 million to bolster the Ukrainian navy.

-Johnson has emphasized that British soldiers won’t fight in Ukraine itself.
+Johnson has emphasized that British soldiers will not fight in Ukraine.
 But he is sending 350 Royal Marines to Poland.
-And when meeting with NATO Secretary General Jens Stoltenberg this week, the prime minister said he offered to double the British troops in Estonia, deploy more Royal Air Force jets to southern Europe and dispatch a destroyer and offshore patrol vessel to the eastern Mediterranean.
+And when meeting with NATO Secretary General Jens Stoltenberg this week, the prime minister said he offered to double the British troop numbers in Estonia, deploy more Royal Air Force jets to southern Europe and dispatch a destroyer and offshore patrol vessel to the eastern Mediterranean.

 Johnson said this was “probably the most dangerous moment” in what he described as “the biggest security crisis Europe has faced for decades.”